• Skip to primary navigation

 1 - Cashews

-Cashews are versatile nuts with a slightly sweet but mild and salty flavor.
+Cashews are versatile nuts with a slightly sweet but mild and salty flavor - explore a cashews taste guide for cooking to match them in recipes.

 Commonly used in many dishes, these nuts provide a creamy texture and are widely eaten as snacks in their raw form.